Posts

 Showing posts from June, 2021

-The Day Dawn for Sarah By Eguriase S.M.
+The Day Dawns for Sarah By Eguriase S.M.
 Okaka

 Image

-THE DAY DAWN for SARAH The day dawn and bright on you A day to behold A child born as such as you A child to behold 5 A child fair as fair as you A child to cherish The day dawn and bright on you That day is today!
+;" style="font-size: 14pt; line-height: 115%; mso-bidi-font-family: Arial;">THE DAY DAWNS for SARAH The day dawn and bright on you A day to behold A child born as such as you A child to behold 5 A child fair as fair as you A child to cherish The day dawn and bright on you That day is today!
 9 Cheers!
-Content Analysis of the Poem The Day Dawn for Sarah is a eulogy that expresses the poet's deep emotion for his love Sarah.
+Content Analysis of the Poem The Day Dawns for Sarah is an eulogy that expresses the poet's deep emotion for his love Sarah.
 The poem reflects life, beauty, and love in comparison with the dawning and brightness of the day.
 Her beauty also consider as that of a little baby, Lines 3 – 5.
 It shows that one cannot frown at a baby’s beauty that is how you cannot frown at her beauty as well.
 When a child is born we all rejoice both enemies and non-enemies alike.
 We then say how beautiful the child looks only a few jealous folks will say the child is ugly.
-However, not many can voice this because everyone little child is presumably beautiful for conscience's...
+However, not many can vo...

 Second-Class Citizen By Buchi Emecheta (Theme/Thematic Preoccupation)